rpatterson/django-jira/README.rst

     The above are required.

+``watchers``:
+    A sequence of watchers to add to the issue if creating a new issue.

 ``reopen_closed``:
     If an exception is raised and an issue is closed is in any of the states indicated by this setting, it will be reopened.
 Set to an empty tuple to